ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about Hooks, started transitioning cv-project to be hooks based

 **Thoughts:** Hooks are game changing, taking the flow of logic I'm most comfortable with and combining it with react is immensely powerful.
 Started changing my cv-project to be hooks based and the logic flowed so naturally.

+### Day 101: October 22, 2021

+**Today's Progress**: Finished turning cv-project to be hook based

+**Thoughts:** Had a lot of trouble figuring out how to pass data and functions between hook based components, eventually solved it but still a bit shaky on the logic.